Andy Harris (politician): Political positions

 During the 117th United States Congress, GovTrack rated Harris as the 60th most conservative member of the House of Representatives.
 The Washington Post described Harris as "an ardent supporter of President Donald Trump", whose right-wing populism he has called the "future of the Republican Party".
 He initially endorsed neurosurgeon Ben Carson for president during the 2016 Republican primaries, but later backed Trump after Carson suspended his campaign.
 A member of the House Freedom Caucus, Harris unsuccessfully ran for chairmanship of the Republican Study Committee in 2016, during which he campaigned on uniting the caucus and committee.
+Harris voted with President Donald Trump's stated position 94.7% of the time in the 119th Congress through 2025, according to a VoteHub analysis.